egemenimre/satmad/docs/about.rst

 Current Status
 ---------------

-Current functionality is rather limited, but already you can start initialising TLEs (see :ref:`tle-intro` Section) and analyse the orbital characteristics of existing spacecraft (see :ref:`tle-orbit_properties` Section).
+Current functionality is rather limited, but already you can start initialising TLEs (see :ref:`tle-intro` Section) and propagate the orbit using a SGP4 Analytical Propagator (see :ref:`sgp4-intro` Section).

 Future Functionality
 --------------------